Jessica Burke, chair (on leave fall 2016)

 110F First-Term Spanish.

 Intended for beginners.
 Thorough grounding in aural comprehension, speaking, reading and writing.
 Interactive study of Spanish grammar with strong emphasis on oral and written production.
 First-year students who follow the sequence through 140 may qualify for study abroad.
 This course is offered onlyin the fall.
 (Proseminar.)
 Four hours of class, with additional TA session and laboratory work.
 Taught in Spanish.
 Maximum enrollment, 16.
 María Gabriela Portal.

 115F Spanish Immersion I.

 Designed for exceptionally motivated beginning students who wish to accelerate their acquisition of Spanish.
 Intensive and interactive study of all of the basic grammatical structures of Spanish, with particular emphasis on writing and speaking.
 Successful completion will place students into 130 or 135.
 Students who follow the sequence through 135 may qualify for study abroad in one year.
 This course is only offered in the fall.
 (Proseminar.)
 Two course credits.
 Three 50-minute and two 75-minute classes a week, plus an additional three hours of laboratory work and TA session.
 Taught in Spanish.
 Maximum enrollment, 16.
-TBA.
+The Department.

 120S Second-Term Spanish.

 Continuing interactive study of Spanish grammatical and lexical structures begun in 110, with special emphasis on speaking and writing.
 Four hours of class, with additional TA session and laboratory work.
 Taught in Spanish.
 This course is offered only in the spring.
 (Proseminar.)
 Prerequisite, 110 or placement.
 Maximum enrollment, 16.
-The Department.
+Portal.

 130F,S Third-Term Spanish.

 Intensive review of grammar and syntax at the intermediate level, with key emphasis on writing and speaking.
 Selected readings and in-class activities form the basis for further work in all the language skills.
 Four hours of class with additional laboratory work and TA session.
 Taught in Spanish.
 (Proseminar.)
 Prerequisite, 115, 120 or placement.
 Maximum enrollment, 16.
-The Department.
+Xavier Tubau.

 135S Spanish Immersion II.